 River Street Cemetery: Final resting place for many of Woodstock's 284 Union Army veterans, including graves belonging to the 39 young men who died during the war.
 Also dispersed throughout the cemetery are the gravestones of 11 African-American veterans who fought with the 54th Massachusetts Regiment, immortalized forever by the great American sculptor Augustus Saint-Gaudens and the film Glory.

-Visit Saint-Gaudens National Historic Site (Cornish, NH) to learn more and to visit the Shaw Memorial immortalizing the 54th Massachusetts Regiment.
+Visit Saint-Gaudens National Historical Park in Cornish, NH to learn more and to visit the Shaw Memorial immortalizing the 54th Massachusetts Regiment.

 Marsh-Billings-Rockefeller National Historical Park: Boyhood home of conservationist George Perkins Marsh, who argued the Union cause in Europe as Lincoln's ambassador to Italy.
 The property later passed into the hands of Frederick Billings, whose circle of friends successfully pressed for the preservation of Yosemite in the midst of the Civil War - a monument to national unity and the cornerstone of a postwar republic strengthened by conservation and national parks.

 Marsh-Billings-Rockefeller National Historical Park is pleased to make available a Civil War home front history resource, a 32-page, illustrated booklet titled, A New Birth of Freedom: A Walk Through the Civil War Home Front in Woodstock, Vermont.
 Visitors can use the booklet to take a self-guided walking tour of the town of Woodstock that highlights local contributions to the war.